Struggling For Investments, Silicon Valley Women Reluctant To Speak Out On Harassment

 "There's still a skepticism of ...
 'If we haven't heard any of these stories how can they be true?' " she says.

 Pao lost her case.
-And she says it's definitely hurt her career.
-But, it began what some in Silicon Valley are calling "the Pao effect."
+And she says it definitely hurt her career.
+But it began what some in Silicon Valley are calling "the Pao effect."
 Despite potential career setbacks, more women are telling their stories.

 "I think nobody wants to tell these stories," Pao says.
 "It is like your worst experience and you go out and you share and you hope for change."

-Since she came forward Pao thinks there has been change.
-Although it's slow.
+Since she came forward, Pao thinks there has been change, although it's slow.

 "We do see that there have been people who are getting fired" over harassment, she says.
 "And people are getting a little bit more transparent about why."

-But, in the Valley — where so much money is at stake — Pao says it remains hard to push out anyone who has made a lot of money for investors.
+But in the Valley — where so much money is at stake — Pao says it remains hard to push out anyone who has made a lot of money for investors.

 "There's a skepticism around, 'Well, are they doing it the right way ... well, I don't know but I benefited from it so I don't want to criticize it.' "